-In the event that a program participant is arrested/jailed/charged with a crime, the Faculty Program Director should try to obtain as much information as possible and the Office of International Programs.
+In the event that a program participant is arrested/jailed/charged with a crime, the Faculty Program Director should try to obtain as much information as possible and notify the Senior Director of International Services.
 After consultation, the Faculty Program Director may be asked to contact the nearest U.S. consulate, informing them of the situation and asking for their guidance and assistance about what steps, including legal representation, can be taken.
-The Faculty Program Director should try to provide the Office of International Programs with information about pertinent host-country laws and possible penalties.
+The Faculty Program Director should try to provide the International Services office with information about pertinent host-country laws and possible penalties.

-The Executive Director and designated UTSA officials will evaluate the gravity of the situation and decide whether or not it is appropriate to notify the student's emergency contact.
+The Senior Director and designated UTSA officials will evaluate the gravity of the situation and decide whether or not it is appropriate to notify the student's emergency contact.
 In consultation with the UTSA response team, decisions will be made about actions to be taken.
-Additional intervention might not be possible, but the Faculty Program Director and the Office of International Programs should do what is feasible to assist the student, especially if he/she must remain in jail, undergo further legal action like a trial, and so on.
+Additional intervention might not be possible, but the Faculty Program Director and International Services should do what is feasible to assist the student, especially if he/she must remain in jail, undergo further legal action like a trial, and so on.